 Follow our top tips to help your kids have a healthier Halloween:

-- Have your kids fill up on a healthy meals and snacks before going trick-or-treating.
+- Have your kids fill up on healthy meals and snacks before going trick-or-treating.
 This can provide plenty of nutrients and help avoid excess hunger.
-For kid-friendly snacks, which are tasty and full of cancer-fighting nutrients, try Chicken Tenders, Fish sticks with Lemon Mayo, Vegetable Mac n Cheese or Banana Slushies.
+For kid-friendly options, which are tasty and full of cancer-fighting nutrients, try Chicken Tenders, Fish sticks with Lemon Mayo, Vegetable Mac n Cheese, and Banana Slushies.

 - Hand out healthier treats- try handing out small packets of nuts such as peanuts or almonds for a tasty snack which are full of heart-healthy monounsaturated fats.
 Other healthy options include fruit, granola bars or unsalted popcorn.
 Healthier baked goods, such as our Pumpkin Muffins go down a treat with adults and kids alike.

 - Toy tricks- Handing out non-food treats can be an excellent way to celebrate Halloween without the extra calories.
 Try providing Halloween-themed stickers, pencils or toy figurines for a fun choice that kids will love.

 - Aim for treat size- whether handing out or receiving treats at the door, go for smaller treat-size candies that are portion-controlled, meaning you are less likely to overindulge.
 Always bear in mind that smaller portions of candy will add up over the course of the day or week, so be mindful of the total amounts consumed.